nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 ### Can Users Still Find Content in Cold Storage?

 Yes.
 When moving the file to cold storage, we keep the current Elasticsearch index, meaning that anyone can still find the document using a fulltext search for example.

-However, we do not have access to the file anymore.
-Reindexing the document after it is sent to cold storage would allow you to search for the document metadata, but you would lose the capacity to search for anything that is in the file itself unless you retrieve it first.
+Related question: <a href="#what-happens-if-i-reindex-content-under-cold-storage">What Happens if I Reindex Content Under Cold Storage?</a>

 ## Permissions